jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

 *bone scale*, and/or *bone position*.
 Each keyframe is a 2D [cubic bézier](http://en.wikipedia.org/wiki/Bézier_curve) handle, permitting smoothly curved animation playback.
-Actions consisting of *one* keyframe are be used to express static poses.
+Actions consisting of *one* keyframe are used to express static poses.

 * Action structure count (32-bit word)
 * String table offset (32-bit word)